AhmedAAkl/vermicomposit_stages_prediction/data/README.md

-Use this link to download the data [Mega Link](https://mega.nz/file/Ep1ExbID#nsfuTJ1cc9UtVcJcj3PwueBABOjjRRHfCElpubWLKJs)
+Use this link to download the data [Mega Link](https://mega.nz/file/ox0DjayK#a8M9KMcgDFfa_phUqgHZfmwL4jg2Pqi_jgsaVY7cWOw)

+The password to extract the data is our paper ID: Access-2023-32215